nicolai-schlemeier/Image_Duplicate_Finder/README.md

 	A) Your antivirus software should tell you

 	B) You can use a hash programm like quickhash to generate a hashcode(very individual key) of your file.
-The file I compiled myself without including viruses has the SHA256 Key: 4944FC9892ED2794D0C7C73EBF161A95620D7F1C69BCD8E3AA98B751A0DB399E
+The file I compiled myself without including viruses has the SHA256 Key: 1348D809BF3EFE72066390ACEF3805282F0DE39C0CF6CBF98FA7B98996F6B46C ("Release v2.0.zip")
 Actually I don't even know how to write a virus...